 I've been told by more than one serious photographer how much they hate this kind of thing.
 I actually love photographing flowers.
 For some, the kind of images associated with flower photography are right there among the other photographic cliches with the kittens, the soft toys, the cups of frothy coffee, the lurid sunsets, the photographs of legs or feet and those selective colour images.
 So its not cool to photograph flowers?
 Well I disagree, and I'll tell you why.

-Flowers as a subject, are a training-ground for portraiture work.
+Flower photography is great training for portraiture work.
 Why shouldn't we consider a flower as a portrait?
 Flowers don't tend to move around (unless it's windy).
 They don't need a hairdresser, make-up artist or stylist and their location and lighting for the most part is already a given, unless you impose further modifications upon their environment.
 So, in a way, they are the ideal subject - since they offer themselves without conditions and, you, have to adapt to them - which is the polar opposite to what happens when you shoot with a model.
 In his book on black and white photography, "From Oz to Kansas" Vincent Versace says:

 For me great photographic lessons were learned from shooting both portraits and landscapes.
 What I learned is to shoot my landscapes like portraits and my portraits like landscapes.
 When I photograph a flower, am I not taking the flower's portrait?
 When I photograph a person, is it not the objective, with one frame, to lay bare the essence of that person in one instant?
 Most successful portraits and landscapes are the ones in which those things happen.